 1. Length of ownership

 How long have you owned the property?
-2006
+1 year

 2. Council tax

 Which Council Tax band is your property in?
-(Please circle) A B C D E F G H
+(Please tick one)

 3. Parking

 What are the arrangements for parking at your property?
 (Please tick all that apply)

 • Garage

 Allocated parking space

-• Driveway
+• Driveway 🗆

 Shared parking

-• On street
+On street

 Resident permit

 Metered parking

-Other (please specify):
+• Other (please specify):

 4. Conservation area

-Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)? □ No

-5. Listed buildings Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
-Yes / No 6.
-Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-If you have answered yes, please describe below the changes which you have made: Yes / No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor as a possible for the purchaser.
-Yes / Ne b. documents and your solicitor or estate agent will arrange to obtain them: Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-Yes / No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
-Yes / No (ii) Did this work involve any changes to the window or door openings?
-Yes / No (iii) Please describe the changes made to the windows, doors or patio doors (w dates when the work was completed): vith approximate Please give any guarantees which you received for this work to your solicitor or estate agent.
+5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? □ No 6.
+Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? □ Yes If you have answered yes, please describe below the changes which you have made: Changes have been made to the internal floor plan.
+Removal and reconstruction of internal walls and construction of an en-suite.
+New back door has been fitted.
+Main bathroom and kitchen have been relocated within the property including all drainage. (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? □ Yes If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
+Have you had replacement windows, doors, patio doors or double glazing installed in your property? 🗆 Yes If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? 🗆 No (ii) Did this work involve any changes to the window or door openings? □ Yes (iii) Please describe the changes made to the windows doors, or patio doors (wapproximate dates when the work was completed): Some new windows fitted main house to upgrade windows from single glazing to double glazing.
+New bafitted.
+Fitted around October 2023 Please give any guarantees which you received for this work to your s agent. olicitor or estate